lucarossi9/statistical_computation_4/index.md

 # Autoencoders with residual neural networks
 --------------------------------------------------

-Another model which we decided to implement was a variant of the autoencoder based model.
+Another model which we decided to implement was a variant of the autoencoder based-model.
 Like a standard autoencoder, the model is made up of an encoder and a decoder part but, this time, the **residual neural network** approach is applied to the encoder part.
 The approach consists of adding skipping layers shortcuts between the blocks of the encoder as shown in the image below.

 | ![residual neural nets](assets/img/residual_neural_network.png) |
 |:--:|
 | *Skipping layer example* |

 The advantage of skipping layers in neural networks lies in the fact that when neural networks are deep, we could face the **Degradation problem**.
 This problem is widely known since He et al. [4] published for the first time a paper proposing an innovative approach to solve this issue.
-They discovered that adding more layers to deep neural networks could lead to a decrease in the performance (degradation problem).
-The authors mitigated this problem by adding shortcuts between layers, allowing the network to decrease the information loss through the propagation since identity function were added to the network.
-This technique is now widely used because it permits the use of deeper neural network without paying the information loss price.
+They discovered that adding more layers to deep neural networks could lead to a decrease in performance (degradation problem).
+The authors mitigated this problem by adding shortcuts between layers, allowing the network to decrease the information loss through the propagation since identity functions were added to the network.
+This technique is now widely used because it permits the use of deeper neural networks without paying the information loss price.
 In our case we used

 #  GPLVM
 --------------------------------

-In order to perform the period inference from the RNA sequences we will use a Bayesan method (GPLVN), which considers stochasticity and do not assume any parametric form of the data.
+To perform the period inference from the RNA sequences we will use a Bayesan method (GPLVN), which considers stochasticity and do not assume any parametric form of the data.
 The Gaussian Process Latent Variable Model (GPLVM) is a dimensionality reduction method that uses a Gaussian process to learn a low-dimensional representation of (potentially) high-dimensional data.

 The __Gaussian process__ attempts to describe a directional dependency between a covariate variable $$x$$ and the corresponding observable output $$y$$.
 For doing that it uses the conditional distribution $$p(y\vert x)$$ which describes the dependency of an observable $$y$$ on a corresponding input $$x \in X$$.